Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 <img src="/Images/00_INTRODUCTION_00_createAProjectSettings.png" alt="creating a new project settings"/>
 -->

 The only thing you need to change is the GroupId : change it to your GitHub handle or any marking that will act as your copyright.
-IT will appear on any piece of code that you will write and therefore mark it as yours.
+It will appear on any piece of code that you will write and therefore mark it as yours.

 <br>

 ________
-### <a id="dataTypes"><span style="color: var(--title)">06.00 DATATYPES & NULL</a>
+### <a id="data-types"><span style="color: var(--title)">07.00 DATATYPES & NULL</a></span>
 ________________

 <br>